jeremymaya/data-structures-and-algorithms/data-structures/StacksAndQueues/README.md

 ### What is Stack?

 Stack is a linear data structure which adds or removes data in Last In First Out (LIFO) manner.
-It is also an abstract data structure which is defined by a set of behaviors and not how the behavior is implemented.
+It is also an abstract data structure (ADT) which is defined by a set of behaviors and not how the behavior is implemented.

-Stack can be implemented using a Linked List or a Dynamic Array.
+Since stack is an ADT, it can be implemented by using Array, Structure, Pointer, and Linked List.

 ```text
      +---+          +---+